gpustack/llama-box/README.md

   -ngld, --gpu-layers-draft, --n-gpu-layers-draft N
-                                  Number of layers to store in VRAM for the draft model --lookup-ngram-min N     Minimum n-gram size for lookup cache (default: 0, 0 = disabled) -lcs,  --lookup-cache-static FILE
+                                  Number of layers to store in VRAM for the draft model --lookup-ngram-min N     Minimum n-gram size for lookup cache (default: 0, 0 = disabled)
-                                  Path to static lookup cache to use for lookup decoding (not updated by generation) -lcd,  --lookup-cache-dynamic FILE
-                                  Path to dynamic lookup cache to use for lookup decoding (updated by generation)

 server/completion/visual: